Route Optimization vs Google Maps: What’s the Difference?

 When Google Maps is enough#

-• You have a small number of stops (and they don’t change much)
+• You have a small number of stops (and they do not change much)

 • No strict time windows or appointment scheduling